KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 | Bachelors | Some text | 25  | 60     |
 | Masters   | ...       | ... | ...    |

-Importing the external files into Khiops Covisualization is performed by clicking on the button “External data...”
+Importing the external files into Khiops Covisualization is performed by clicking on the button "External data..."

 ![](../../assets/images-khiops-guides/covisualization/image43.png)